In this article, we’re going to look at how to create and manage Obsidian tables.

 Creating tables and tasks in Obsidian are two easy ways to drastically change the overall functionality and are two things that I think every Obsidian user should implement.
 Especially because table functionality is built directly into Obsidian!

 Thanks for checking out the tutorial on Obsidian Tables.
-If you have any questions on how to set up or create Obsidian Tables, please leave them in the comments!
+If you have any questions, please leave them in the comments!